Lilianbazantay/r-type/documentation/ecs/System.md

 All systems **must** inherit from the base class `ISystem` and override its core processing method.

 ### ISystem class
-The `ISystem` abstract class provides:
+The `ISystem` interface class provides:
 - A mechanism to declare required and optional component types.
 - A method to check whether an entity meets the System’s requirements.
 - A callback method (`executeEntity`) that derived Systems must implement.